Jalamrut

 Ultrafiltration is another type of membrane filtration, which is a pressure-driven water filtration process.
 In the ultrafiltration process, membrane pore size plays an important role; feed water is pressed into modules through the pump, depending upon the pore size of membranes contaminants are rejected and filtered water is taken out to a storage tank or further sent as RO feed water.

 In water treatment, ultrafiltration is utilized in two different operational modes as Dead-End and Cross-Flow.
-In the Dead-End ultrafiltration process, without circulation overall quantity of feed water is pressed through the membrane module; whereas in the Cross-Flow process the feed water passes parallel to the membrane face, one part is passed through the membrane and another part is re-circulated to create turbulences over the membrane.
+In the Dead-End ultrafiltration process, without circulation overall quantity of feed water is pressed through the membrane module; whereas in the Cross-Flow process, the feed water passes parallel to the membrane face, one part is passed through the membrane and another part is re-circulated to create turbulences over the membrane.

 Ultrafiltration is considered more effective compared to traditional water filtration.
 An ultrafiltration system is used in turbidity removal; in addition, it also removes bacteria, viruses, microorganisms, particulate material, and natural organic materials from the water.

-It reduces Total Organic Carbon (TOC), and color components and lowers Silt Density Index (SDI).
+It reduces Total Organic Carbon (TOC), and color components and lowers the Silt Density Index (SDI).
 It does not remove dissolved solids, sugar, alcohol, and other low molecular weight organic compounds like glycerine.

 Polysulphone and its derivatives like polyether sulphone are the widely used material for ultra-filtration.
 These materials can tolerate pH between 1 and 13 and temperatures up to 45º C and have a high tolerance for free chlorine.
 The membranes can be cleaned with a dilute NaOCl solution.